charmed-kubernetes/kubernetes-docs/pages/k8s/metallb.md

 the MetalLB bundle, which includes Kubernetes operator charms both the controller and speaker components.
 See notes concerning [RBAC](#rbac-note)

-To deploy the operator, you will first need a Kubernetes model in Juju.
+To deploy the operators, you will first need a Kubernetes model in Juju.
 Add your Kubernetes as a cloud to your Juju controller:

 ```